Jobhdez/full-stack-arxiv/README.md

 full stack web app written in ReactJS and Django

 ## todo
-I need to figure out why the code in `App.js` is not being displayed.
+I need to figure out why the code in `App.js` is not being rendered.